Swap to Performing arts or Games or go back to all job sectors

 You'll usually need:

-You could start as an editorial assistant at a publishing company to build up your experience editing and proofreading.
+You could start as an editorial assistant at a publishing company to build up your experience of editing and proofreading.

 Charities often look for volunteers to help them write and edit their publications.